 So writing comics—you mentioned that at one point you were even drawing them—was that something you wanted to do with your life?

 It was, actually.
 There was a point in my life where I was considering going to school for sequential art because I loved comic books so much.
 I used to draw constantly.
 All throughout my childhood I was drawing characters and then coming up with stories about them and telling them to all my friends and family.
 That eventually turned into a love for other forms of storytelling like playwriting and screenwriting, and I eventually decided I wanted to go into film and television rather than comic books.
 But comics were definitely my first outlet.
 When I was in high school, that was how I got my stories out, by writing and drawing my own comic books.

 For fans who aren’t reading it, tell us a little bit about the Arrow comic.
 It’s set between Season 2 and 3, correct?

 Yes, it’s Season 2.5 and it’s between Seasons 2 and 3.
 It’s really keying up the emotional issues that Oliver and the Arrow are facing in Season 3 as well as answering some questions as to why certain characters are the way they are coming into the next season.
-Also, [it looks at] what happens to characters that we may have dropped away from at the end of last season.
+Also, what happens to characters that we may have dropped away from at the end of last season.
 And then of course setting up Vertigo and setting up the dynamic of the Suicide Squad, for instance, coming into Season 3.